insideout-andrew/ada-compliant-forms/README.md

 ## Development
-Run `http-server ./index.html` to view the test page Run `npm run dev` to watch for chanages while working Run `npm run prod` to minify for production
+Run `http-server ./index.html` to view the test page

+Run `npm run dev` to watch for chanages while working

+Run `npm run prod` to minify for production

+Run `np` to publish to git and npm

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)